geonhuiy/Fortum-Virtual-Visit/README.md

 1. Clone the files from the repository to your local machine via [git](https://git-scm.com/downloads).
    `git clone https://github.com/geonhuiy/Fortum-Virtual-Visit.git`

-2. Navigate to the project directory and launch the application with
+2. Navigate to the project directory and launch the application on the browser with
    `npm run serve`